stormasm/spanish/log/Readme.md

 ## 2025 Autumn

 - Todo lo que puedes hacer es vivir en el momento - All that you can do is live in the moment

+#### Llevar Core

+- Esa puerta lleva a la casa, that door leads to the house
+- Llevo aqui tres años - I have been here 3 years
+- Siempre llevo sombrero - I always wear a hat

+#### Llevar continued

 - Cuanto tiempo llevas - How long have you been here
 - Cuanto tiempo llevas viviendo aquí - How long have you been living here
-- Llevo tres años - I have been here 3 years
 - Llevo tres años estudiando español - I have been studying Spanish for 3 years

 ---